- Sweating is natural and healthy.

 I sweat a lot when I work out.
 Should I drink more water?

-- During exercise: If you are exercising for less than an hour, drink water based on your thirst and the weather (if it’s hot or humid, you need more water).
-If you are exercising for more than an hour, drink 2-4 cups per hour (16-32 ounces).
+- During exercise: Drink about 4-8 oz. of water every 15-20 minutes.
+If you are exercising for less than an hour, drink water based on your thirst and the weather (if it’s hot or humid, you need more water).

 What about vaginal odor?